Home / All Documents / Post Office Driving Licence Renewal (Photocard DVLA Fee)

 What Happens If Your Details Do Not Match DVLA Records?

 If your name or address on file with DVLA differs from what your documents show, the branch cannot process your application.
-This is more common than most drivers expect — particularly after a house move where the DVLA record was never updated.
+We have seen this happen most often after a house move where the driver forgot to update their driving licence address separately from their car logbook (V5C).
+It is a simple mistake but it stops the entire process cold.
 You will need to update your details with DVLA directly, then return to the branch.
 Resolve this before your visit by checking your details at GOV.UK.

 How Much Is The DVLA Photocard Renewal Fee?